fuzzywe/CODING/GRAPHS/01 MATRIX.md

 Time: O(M * N), where M is number of rows, N is number of columns in the matrix.
 Space: O(M * N), space for the queue.

+Problem Understanding
+In the "01 Matrix Distance" problem, we are given a binary matrix, where each cell contains either a 0 or a 1.
+The task is to transform this matrix such that each cell contains the shortest distance to a cell with a 0.

+For instance, given the matrix:

+mat=
+⎣
+⎡
+​

+0
+0
+1
+​

+0
+1
+1
+​

+0
+0
+1
+​

+⎦
+⎤
+​

+The output should be:

+output=
+⎣
+⎡
+​

+0
+0
+1
+​

+0
+1
+2
+​

+0
+0
+1
+​

+⎦
+⎤
+​

+Live Coding BFS?

+Approach: Multi-source BFS
+To solve the "01 Matrix Distance" problem, we employ a multi-source BFS approach, starting our traversal from all the cells containing 0s and updating the distances of all adjacent cells.

+Key Data Structures:
+Matrix: Represents the given binary matrix.
+Queue: Used to hold cells for BFS traversal.
+Enhanced Breakdown:
+Initialization:

+Create a queue and initialize it with all cells containing 0s.
+These will be our BFS starting points.
+Set all cells containing 1s to a large value which acts as a placeholder indicating that the cell hasn't been visited yet.
+BFS Traversal:

+Dequeue a cell and explore its neighboring cells (top, down, left, right).
+If the distance to the current cell plus one is less than the value in the neighboring cell, update the neighboring cell's distance and enqueue it for further processing.
+Wrap-up:

+Once all cells have been visited and updated, return the transformed matrix.
+Example:
+We'll use the example:

+mat=
+⎣
+⎡
+​

+0
+0
+1
+​

+0
+1
+1
+​

+0
+0
+1
+​

+⎦
+⎤
+​

+We want to debug the function to visualize how the matrix gets updated at each step.

+Initialization:
+First, we determine the size of the matrix:

+m=3 (rows) and n=3 (columns).

+MAX_VALUE is set to m×n=9.

+Next, we iterate over the matrix.
+For every cell that has a 1, we set it to MAX_VALUE (i.e., 9).
+Every cell with a 0 gets appended to the queue.

+At this point, the matrix looks like:

+⎣
+⎡
+​

+0
+0
+9
+​

+0
+9
+9
+​

+0
+0
+9
+​

+⎦
+⎤
+​

+And the queue contains: [(0,0), (0,1), (0,2), (1,0), (1,2)].

+BFS Traversal:
+We start the BFS traversal by dequeuing the first element in the queue, which is (0,0).

+We then check its neighboring cells in the directions [(1, 0), (-1, 0), (0, 1), (0, -1)].

+For (0,0), the valid neighbors are (1,0) and (0,1).

+Since (1,0) has a value of 0, we don't need to update its value or enqueue it.
+Similarly, (0,1) already has a value of 0, so it's not enqueued or updated either.

+The matrix, at this point, looks like:

+⎣
+⎡
+​

+0
+0
+9
+​

+0
+9
+9
+​

+0
+0
+9
+​

+⎦
+⎤
+​

+And the queue is: [(0,1), (0,2), (1,0), (1,2)].

+The process continues, dequeuing (0,1) and checking its neighbors.

+(1,1) will be updated to 1 (from 9) and enqueued.

+This BFS process continues until the queue is empty.

+Final State:
+After processing all the elements in the queue, the matrix is transformed to:

+⎣
+⎡
+​
+0
+0
+1
+​

+0
+1
+2
+​

+0
+0
+1
+​

+⎦
+⎤
+​

+This matrix represents the shortest distance of each cell to the nearest 0.

+Complexity:
+Time Complexity:

+O(m×n) - Since each cell in the matrix is processed once.
+Space Complexity:

+O(m×n) - In the worst case, all cells might be added to the queue.
 ✔️ Solution 2: Dynamic Programming

 For convinience, let's call the cell with value 0 as zero-cell, the cell has with value 1 as one-cell, the distance of